Keidean Coleman: Early life

-Coleman was born in Katherine, Northern Territory to a family of Indigenous Australian descent (Dalabon and Jawoyn).
+Coleman was born in Katherine, Northern Territory to a family of Indigenous Australian descent (Dalabon and Jawoyn) and raised in Barunga.

 At nine years of age he moved to Brisbane for better education opportunities and to pursue a career in football.
 While in Brisbane, he initially played junior football for the Wynnum Vikings before switching to Morningside to play in the top level QAFL competition.
-He impressed enough to be placed in the Brisbane Lions developmental academy and was considered a future AFL prospect in the lead up to his draft year.
+He impressed enough to be placed in the Brisbane Lions Academy and was considered a future AFL prospect in the lead up to his draft year.
 However, he was overlooked at the 2018 AFL draft but decided to remain a part of Brisbane's academy program as an overage player.
 The decision paid off when Brisbane drafted Coleman with pick 37 in the 2019 AFL draft, matching a bid by Essendon.
-This in itself wasn’t without controversy as Brisbane did not have the required draft points to match the bid.
+This in itself wasn't without controversy as Brisbane did not have the required draft points to match the bid.
 Brisbane had to complete many trades to facilitate the bid and took more than their allocated time by nearly ten minutes, with the AFL breaking its own draft rules to allow it.
 Coleman attended Brisbane Bayside State College throughout his high school years.